 Functional and Non-Functional Requirements

 First, you’ve got to get specific with the actions that you want your mobile app to perform.
-If you’re building an app for the finance industry, perhaps you’ll need it to create new accounts, manage credit cards, make payments, generate account statements, and so on.
+If you’re crafting an app for the finance industry, perhaps you’ll need it to create new accounts, manage credit cards, make payments, generate account statements, and so on.

 The tasks that your software has to perform will go into your functional requirements document.
 That way, you’ll gain a clearer idea of what features have to be developed.